-Did you know that with a prescription from your doctor you have a choice of several prescription medications to help you stop smoking?
+• Did you know that with a prescription from your doctor you have a choice of several prescription medications to help you stop smoking?
 You and your doctor should decide on the best option for you.
-Some of your choices are Nicotine gum, lozenges, patches, inhalers and nasal sprays.
-In addition other covered medications include Zyban[®] or Chantix[®].
-Other tobacco cessation benefits available to you include tobacco cessation counseling from your physician.
-If you are a Medicaid or Healthy Michigan Member, or a Member under an individual or small group plan, you are also eligible for the free Stop Smoking Quit Line; all you have to do is call (800) 784-8669 to get started!
+Some of your choices are Nicotine gum, lozenges, patches, and inhalers.
+In addition other covered medications include Zyban® or Chantix.® Other tobacco cessation benefits available to you include tobacco cessation counseling from your physician.
+If you are a Medicaid or Healthy Michigan member, or a member under an individual or small group plan, you are also eligible for the free Stop Smoking Quit Line; all you have to do is call (800) 784-8669 to get started!